MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/miniorange_saml_idp/README.md

  * Configure user permissions in Configuration » People » miniOrange SAML IDP Configuration:

-   - Setup Customer account with miniOrange (Optional) Login/Create account with miniOrange by entering email address, phone number and password.
+   - Setup Customer account with miniOrange (Optional) Login/Create account with miniOrange by entering email address, phone number (optional) and password.

    - Service Provider Setup.
      Make note of the Identity Provider information from IDP Metadata tab.
 This will be required to configure your SP.